-DESC Permanent Supportive Housing units are managed through Coordinated Entry for All (CEA) administered by the King County Regional Homelessness Authority (KCRHA).
+DESC Permanent Supportive Housing units are managed through Coordinated Entry (CE) administered by the King County Regional Homelessness Authority (KCRHA).